White Rock Spring (arrow) is close to the trailhead. |

 The Hike

 A sign on the west side of the parking area marks the White Rock Spring trailhead (another trail leads out from the northeast side of the parking area).
-From the trailhead, you can look to the west (left as you drove up the road) and down the hillside to see a large singleleaf pinyon pine near the rocky cliffs.
+From the trailhead, hikers can look northwest (left as you drove up the road) and down the hillside to see a large singleleaf pinyon pine near the rocky cliffs.
 This is your target.

 |